*NSYNC Star Joey Fatone Hilariously Trolls Backstreet Boys & Boy Band Fans Are Loving It

 @backstreetboys cup.”
 A fellow restaurant patron said, “Sorry dude but I’ll always be a BSB fan for life.
 I may have to boycott Milk now.”
 One fan even took a picture at Milk showing that when she was there, the tip jar was overflowing for the “I Want It That Way” singers.

-HollywoodLifers, whose cup would you have put your tip in, *NSYNC or the Backstreet Boys?
+HollywoodLifers, whose cup would you put your tip in, *NSYNC’s or the Backstreet Boys?

 Copyright © 2017 Hollywoodlife.com, LLC.
 All rights reserved.